brycewray/hugo-site/content/posts/2020/08/good-stuff-without-google.md

 That said: if you're willing to give up some [performance points](/posts/2020/07/chasing-100-tips-optimizing-website), your site can gain a bit greater visual distinctiveness through the use of those other fonts, especially since there are so many cool, free typefaces out there for the grabbing and simple installation.
 [Google Fonts](https://fonts.google.com) is the source that comes most readily to mind, I'm sure.

-Unfortunately, as I explained in "[Google Fonts and privacy](/posts/2020/08/google-fonts-privacy)," you don't want to provide those fonts straight off Google's servers unless you want to violate your visitors’ privacy and, for that matter, run afoul of various types of legislation enacted to protect that privacy.
+Unfortunately, as I explained in "[Google Fonts and privacy](/posts/2020/08/google-fonts-privacy)," you don't want to provide those fonts straight off Google's servers unless you want to violate your visitors' privacy and, for that matter, run afoul of various types of legislation enacted to protect that privacy.
 The most obvious alternative is simply to download the desired fonts from Google Fonts and install them in your site, then set your site to serve them "locally," so to speak.

 However, there's a trick to doing that.
 And it gets even trickier if you want to use **variable fonts** rather than just ordinary fonts---and, I would suggest, in many cases you'd be wise to do.